 Thomas’s has always believed in the benefits of learning beyond the classroom and we recognise that outdoor education offers children unique opportunities and experiences that cannot be taught within the constraints of their everyday education and surroundings.
-In response to changing times and different pressures on children, we will place outdoor learning into our regular timetable as of September 2016.
+In response to changing times and different pressures on children, Outdoor Learning has been a part of our regular timetable since 2016.
 We have a clear vision for outdoor education provision at Thomas’s:

 - All children of all ages participate in a range of outdoor learning experiences throughout their school career

 - We provide pupils with regular, frequent, challenging, enjoyable and safe opportunities to learn outdoors

 - Outdoor learning has a positive impact on the individuals involved thus making Thomas’s a happier and stronger community